Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 • No. The MD/PhD application serves as your application for both programs.

-If I apply for the Iowa MSTP, will my chances of admission in the MD only program be compromised?
+If I apply to the Iowa MSTP, will my chances of admission to the MD-Only program be compromised?

 What are the typical GPAs and MCAT scores for your interviewed applicants?